LeonTrii/Playground/README.md

 ## Vue projects

-Vue is my framework of choice!
 My favorite thing about Vue are the for loops.

 ### The set up
 ```